-Crowds flock to Jacksonville beaches as Florida gives green light to start reopening state
+Crowds flock to Jacksonville beaches; model significantly lowers Florida's expected coronavirus death toll

 “Folks, this could be the beginning of the pathway back to normal life, but please respect and follow these limitations,” Curry said.
 “We’ll get back to life as we know it, but we must be patient.”

-The Sunshine State has been one of the worst-hit in the U.S. As of Friday evening, there were 24,753 coronavirus cases and 729 deaths, according to a tally by Fox News.
-It was a daily increase of 1,222.
+Florida has been one of the worst-hit states in the U.S. As of Friday evening, there were 24,753 coronavirus cases, a daily increase of 1,222; and 729 deaths.

+But on Friday, the Institute for Health Metrics and Evaluation changed its model for Florida, forecasting that the state will have 1,363 deaths from coronavirus, compared to an earlier projection of 4,748 earlier this week.

+The model says Florida has already passed its peak deaths per day and peak hospital resource use.
+Previously, that had been project to happen in early May.

 Florida officials were criticized for leaving beaches open during part of the spring break period last month.
 Most counties closed their beaches in response or kept them open under very restrictive conditions.
 Other more high-profile beaches in south Florida — including Miami Beach — were closed by state order.